yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 30. What Is React Fiber?
+> - The core of React algorithm.
-> - Is a new engine. the main goal of React Fiber is to ensure that there are incremental rendering facilities for the virtual DOM.
+> - The main goal of React Fiber is to ensure that there are incremental rendering facilities for the virtual DOM.
+<br/><br/>

+31. What Are Fragments?
+> -A common pattern in React is for a component to return multiple elements.
+Fragments let you group a list of children without adding extra nodes to the DOM
 <br/><br/>

 ## Customized React Questions